Urban evolution: Adaptation and natural selection

-Genetic Drift and Gene Flow
+Genetic drift and gene flow

 Evolution is not strictly the result of natural selection and beneficial adaptation.
 Evolution may also result from genetic drift due to population bottlenecks.
 In a population bottleneck, the population size is reduced randomly and significantly; there is no selection and therefore random alleles may be kept whereas others decreased in the population.
 The bottlenecked population may thus show different allele frequencies and phenotypic frequencies than the original population.

 A population bottleneck may arise from anthropogenic factors common in urban areas, such as habitat fragmentation from abundant infrastructure.
 Habitat fragmentation may also lead to reduction in gene flow, further isolating populations of the same species from one another.
 Cities have been found to both increase genetic drift and decrease gene flow.
 In an overview of 167 different studies, over 90% indicated a correlation between genetic drift, gene flow, and urbanization.
 This genetic isolation of urban populations can result in divergence from the original and rural populations of the same species, leading to nonadaptive evolution.

 An example of nonadaptive change related to genetic drift and gene flow is the burrowing owl (Athene cunicularia) in urban Argentina.
 Each of the three studied cities was independently colonized by a unique population of owls, and there was minimal gene flow between urban owls and those of nearby rural populations.
 Moreover, there was no gene flow between the owl populations of the three different cities.
 Gene sequencing revealed that there was less variation present in single nucleotide polymorphisms (SNPS) in urban populations relative to rural populations, and the different cities had different rare SNPS.
 The different urban populations were genetically isolated from each other and exhibited genetic divergence when compared to both other urban populations and rural populations.
 This was also seen in New York City white-footed mice.
 Urbanization limited their habitat to predominantly city parks, and the independent city park populations were genetically discrete.